MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2019/overview.md

 ## Additional information

 - Office Professional Plus 2019 includes Access, Excel, OneNote, Outlook, PowerPoint, Publisher, Word, and Skype for Business.
+- Access and Publisher aren't available for devices running macOS.
 - There isn’t a new 2019 version of OneNote, but a version of OneNote is installed with Office 2019.
 For more information, see [Deployment guide for OneNote](../deployment-guide-onenote.md).
 - All products in the Office 2019 are available in both 32-bit and 64-bit versions.
-We recommend 64-bit on computers that have 4 gb or more of memory.
+We recommend 64-bit on computers that have 4 GB or more of memory.
 But you should assess application compatibility and other factors that might require you to use the 32-bit version.
 For more information, see [Choose between the 64-bit or 32-bit version of Office](https://support.microsoft.com/office/2dee7807-8f95-4d0c-b5fe-6c6f49b8d261).
 - After downloading the installation files, internet access isn’t required to install, activate, or use Office 2019.
 - There isn’t a 2019 version of SharePoint Designer or InfoPath.
 The last version for both products is 2013.
 - Volume licensed versions of Office 2019 aren't supported on [Windows 10 in S mode](https://support.microsoft.com/windows/851057d6-1ee9-b9e5-c30b-93baebeebc85) or when using [Windows Defender Application Control (WDAC)](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-control/wdac-and-applocker-overview).